camunda/camunda-docs/docs/components/modeler/desktop-modeler/troubleshooting.md

 ~/.config/camunda-modeler/logs
 ```

+To produce logging output you can also run the modeler form the commandline.

 ## I cannot connect to Zeebe

 You try to connect (i.e. to deploy) to a remote Zeebe instance and the modeler tells you "cannot find a running Zeebe".